Strophox/sleeptober-bot/README.md

 python3 sleeptober-bot_main.py
 ```

-- A file `sleeptober-bot_config.json` containing the Discord bot token and a list of 'bot admin' user IDs in plain text (`{'token': 'Bot Token Here', 'admin_ids': ['User ID Here', ...]}`) is required.
-- (A file `sleeptober-bot_data.json` containing bot data will be automatically created if it doesn't exist.)
+A file `sleeptober-bot_data.json` (containing bot data) will be automatically created if it doesn't exist.

 # Sleeptober